 More than 15,000 licensed operators are available to fly any site in the United States within 24 to 72 hours.

 All our FAA Part 107 certified and insured pilots follow PrecisionHawk’s OSHA-compliant Standard Operating Procedures and an FAA-defined Safety Management System.
-We also hold an ISO:9001 Certification and an “A” grade from ISNet.
+We also hold an “A” grade from ISNet.

 Fast, actionable intelligence